Spectral representation of lattice gluon and ghost propagators at zero temperature: The Landau gauge spectral functions from lattice data

+Figure~\ref{fig:gluon} shows the reconstructions of the gluon propagator for the $\omega_0$ identified with the extrema of $\alpha ( \omega_0 )$ as shown in Figure~\ref{fig:omega0_vs_alpha}.
+As for the toy models, the $p=0$ data point was not included in the inversion procedure.
+In general, the reconstructed propagators are in very good agreement with the lattice data for all $\omega_0$.
+However, when extrapolating towards $p \to 0^+$, it is clear that the introduction of a cutoff $\omega_0$ greatly improves the prediction of the point $G(p^2 = 0)$, with the minimum $\omega_0=400$~MeV and the maximum $\omega_0=425$~MeV performing most reliably.
+The minimum at $\omega_0=220$~MeV and the maximum $\omega_0=250$~MeV also still perform reasonably well, but the reconstructions with $\omega_0=0$~MeV, $\omega_0=59$~MeV and $\omega_0=111$~MeV are most certainly unreliable.

-The spectral densities associated with the various extrema of $\alpha ( \omega_0 )$ can be seen in Figure~\ref{fig:rho_gluon}.
+With this in mind we turn our attention to the spectral densities associated with the various extrema of $\alpha ( \omega_0 )$, as shown in Figure~\ref{fig:rho_gluon}.
 One striking observation is the stability of the positions of the zeroes and the extrema of $\rho ( \omega )$ for all reconstructions, even if the corresponding values are not exactly identical.
-However, when looking at just the reconstructions done at the maxima of the $\alpha(\omega_0)$ curve, the stability of such features is remarkable.
-Of course, when $\omega_0$ is larger than the corresponding zero or extrema of the spectral density, the corresponding data point is not observed in the inverted data.
-It follows that one can claim an absolute maximum for the spectral function at $\omega = 0.64-0.70$ GeV, a minimum just above 1~GeV where $\rho ( \omega)$ is negative, a positive maximum at $\sim 1.1$ GeV, etc. with zeros of $\rho ( \omega )$ between the quoted $\omega$ values.
+The effect of reconstructing at a maximum or minimum of $\alpha(\omega_0)$ seems minimal on these features.
+It follows that one can claim a global maximum for the spectral function at $\omega = 0.65$ GeV with ``Full width at half maximum''(FWHM) = $0.27$ GeV, a negative minimum at $\omega = 1.19$ GeV with FWHM = $0.49$ GeV, a positive maximum at $\omega = 2.11$ GeV with FWHM = $0.71$ GeV, etc. with zeros of $\rho ( \omega )$ between the quoted $\omega$ values.